Food Science & Human Nutrition: Food Science, PhD

 Doctor of Philosophy in Food Science and Human Nutrition, Food Science Concentration

-If a candidate has a master's degree in a related area, a minimum of 64 graduate hours, including up to 38 graduate hours of thesis research, must be completed.
-In consultation with the adviser and advisory committee, the remainder of the 64 graduate hours required for the degree consists of courses selected from inside or outside the department that are appropriate for training in the student's field of specialization.
+In consultation with the advisor and advisory committee, the remainder of the 64 graduate hours required for the degree consists of courses selected from inside or outside the department that are appropriate for training in the student's field of specialization.
 Upon completion of all necessary formal courses and special options, the student is required to take an oral preliminary examination.
 After passage of the preliminary examination, the student's activities are primarily devoted to thesis research.
 Upon submission of the dissertation, the candidate is required to pass a final oral examination before a graduate faculty committee.

 Students are encouraged to take new courses, rather than retake required courses they have already taken.
 If you have already taken a required course at the University of Illinois, it is highly recommended that you do not retake it.
 No petition is required.
 If you have taken a very similar course at another university, you are strongly encouraged to petition for acceptance of that course in lieu of the required course.
 Courses should be selected to expand and strengthen your knowledge in core and related disciplines, and/or to increase your research capabilities.
 Retaking a course does not meet that objective.
 For additional advice on this topic, contact your advisor and faculty advisory committee.